 Once you are satisfied with the run for one environment, create a new Collection and associate a different Environment with that Collection.

-This way the same underlying API Monitors and Synthetic Tests can be executed against multiple environments.
+This way the same underlying API Monitors and Browser Tests can be executed against multiple environments.

 Dealing with application changes